mozillascience/working-open-workshop/handouts/sprints_events.md

 ### Time to complete:
 * 3-5 minutes to read the exercise
-* 30 minutes to complete the initial planning
+* 30 minutes to get started on the initial planning
 * 2 months - to fully plan a local sprint
 * 3 - 4 months - to fully plan a global sprint